Secondary Dual Educator Program - Program Courses

 The practicum experience is tied to coursework in assessment, planning and instruction for students with significant disabilities as well as co-teaching in a content area classroom.
 Teacher candidates will work with one student with significant disabilities to assess, plan, and carry out instruction with that student toward a specific goal.
 In addition, they will spend one period/block a day in a content area classroom working as a SPED co-teacher with the content teacher they will be student teaching with during their winter placement.

-This seminar systematically guides students through the development of their special education work sample.
+This seminar systematically guides students through the development of their special education teacher performance assessment.
 The course addresses the responsibilities and challenges of developing as professional educators in middle and secondary school settings.

 ITP 521-528 Secondary Methods (8 credits - over 2 quarters)